Asymptotically almost all \lambda-terms are strongly normalizing: Combinatory logic

-\begin{proof} \begin{enumerate} \item $F_n$ denotes the number of combinators of size $n$.
+\proof \begin{enumerate}[(1)] \item $F_n$ denotes the number of combinators of size $n$.
 Since there are three combinators of size $0$, we have $F_0=3$.
-Combinators of size $n \geq 1$ are built of two combinators of sizes, respectively, $i$ and $n-i-1$ ($i=0,\ldots,n-1$), thus $F_n=\sum_{i=0}^{n-1}F_i F_{n-i-1}$.
+Combinators of size $n \geq 1$ are built of two combinators of sizes $i$ and $n-i-1$ ($i=0,\ldots,n-1$), respectively, thus $F_n=\sum_{i=0}^{n-1}F_i F_{n-i-1}$.
 From this recurrence relation we obtain that the generating function $f$ for the sequence $(F_n)$ satisfies the equation

 Solving this equation in $f(z)$ we get two solutions:

 We have $F_0=3$, so $\lim_{z \to 0}f(z)=3$.
 Thus, the desired generating function is given by the first solution.